AIForces/AIForces/docs/source/problemsetting.rst

 ------------------

 .. note::
-   The presence of any other key that isn’t documented here will make the build to fail.
+   The presence of any key that isn’t documented here will make the build fail.
    This is to avoid typos and provide feedback on invalid configurations.

 version